appifyhub/charts/README.md

 This repository contains the **essential** Kubernetes (K8s) configuration and Helm chart manifests for deploying a foundational cluster infrastructure for AppifyHub's suite of services.
 This is a companion repository to [AppifyHub's Terraform repository](https://github.com/appifyhub/terraform).

-> ⚠️ &nbsp; This might not be enough for your production workloads.
+> ⚠️ &nbsp; This setup is not scalable enough for production workloads.

 ### How to use this?